Nidhi3338/Microsoft_azure/README.md

 b.Describe platform as a service (PaaS). c.Describe software as a service (SaaS). d.Identify appropriate use cases for each cloud service (IaaS, PaaS, SaaS).

+1.**Lift-and-Shift Migration:** When you want to transition your existing on-premises infrastructure and applications to the cloud without significant redevelopment.
+IaaS allows you to replicate your current environment in the cloud, providing familiarity and easier migration.

+2.**Testing and Development:** IaaS is excellent for creating development and testing environments that can be rapidly provisioned or de-provisioned.
+This agility is beneficial for developers who need consistent and controlled testing environments.

+In both cases, IaaS offers the flexibility of cloud computing while retaining control over the underlying infrastructure, making it a valuable choice for many organizations.